Embracing challenge: Research in early childhood

-Early Childhood Australia (ECA) is pleased to announce the 2018 AJEC Research Symposium, located in Brisbane from 16–17 February 2018, in partnership with the Queensland University of Technology (QUT).
+Early Childhood Australia (ECA) is pleased to announce the 2022 AJEC Research Symposium, Embracing challenge: Research in early childhood, will convene virtually on 10–11 February 2022.

-We invite early childhood practitioners, academics, policy makers and students to exchange ideas, innovative research methodologies and findings.
-The symposium will also discuss the latest research and pedagogical practice from the longest running and most highly regarded academic journal produced by ECA—the Australasian Journal of Early Childhood (AJEC).
+We invite early childhood practitioners, researchers, leaders, academics and students to exchange ideas, innovative research methodologies and findings.
+The symposium will also discuss the latest research and pedagogical practice from the longest-running and most highly regarded academic journal produced by ECA, the Australasian Journal of Early Childhood (AJEC).

-- round table-style discussions, sharing and debating research evidence, theoretical perspectives and methods.
+- roundtable discussions—sharing and debating research evidence, theoretical perspectives and methods

 We welcome students, academics, researchers and practitioners at all levels from around the world to participate and come together to share cutting-edge knowledge and forge research networks in Australasia and beyond.